Disorder- and Topology-Enhanced Fully Spin-Polarized Currents in Nodal Chain Spin-Gapless Semimetals

-The authors thank Chaoxi Cui, Shifeng Qian, and Jin Cao for fruitful discussions.
+The authors thank S. Di Napoli, Fawei Zheng, Jin-Jian Zhou, Chaoxi Cui, Shifeng Qian, and Jin Cao for fruitful discussions.
 This work is supported by the National Key R\&D Program of China (Grant No. 2020YFA0308800), the National Natural Science Foundation of China (Grant Nos.
-11734003, 11874085, and 12047512), and the Project Funded by China Postdoctoral Science Foundation (Grant Nos.
+11734003, 11874085, and 12047512), the Science \& Technology Innovation Program of Beijing Institute of Technology (Grant No. 2021CX01020), and the Project Funded by China Postdoctoral Science Foundation (Grant Nos.
 2020M680011 and 2021T140057).
 Y.M. acknowledges the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - TRR 288 - 422213477 (project B06).
 Y.M., W.F., and Y.Y. acknowledge the funding under the Joint Sino-German Research Projects (Chinese Grant No. 12061131002 and German Grant No. 1731/10-1) and the Sino-German Mobility Programme (Grant No. M-0142).